informalsystems/quint/doc/adr003-visiting-ir-components.md

 ## Summary

-We are introducing an interface using the [visitor pattern][] to allow easy access of arbitrary IR components without the need to manipulate the entire IR.
+We are introducing an interface using the [visitor pattern][] (from [Design Patterns][] GoF book) to allow easy access of arbitrary IR components without the need to manipulate the entire IR.
 This should avoid significant occurrences of boilerplating throughout `tntc` source code and possibly external libraries built on top of it.

 ## Context